ECommerce is rapidly turning into mobile commerce.

 QR codes have various applications for marketing and customer engagement.
 In eCommerce, you can use QR codes to deliver unique and engaging user experiences, resulting in higher user engagement and sales.

-Let’s delve into the best applications of QR codes in eCommerce.
+That said, let’s delve into the best applications of QR codes in eCommerce.

 Bring shoppers to your eCommerce website